uLua v3.0.0

 Code Review

-A large part of the library has been reviewed for this version.
+A large part of the codebase has been reviewed for this release.
 As a result, some variable and class names have been changed, and some variables are no longer available.
-Efforts have been made to maximise backwards compatibility, but please check the full patch notes if you are running into issues with upgrading.
+Efforts have been made to maximise backwards compatibility, but you should expect to run into issues if you are upgrading from a previous version.

 Some significant changes are listed below: